Children's Home Insurance Requirements: Six Lines You Need and the One Most Operators Miss

 At a Glance

-A children's home requires six insurance lines: employers' liability (statutory £5M minimum under the Employers' Liability (Compulsory Insurance) Act 1969), public liability (industry standard £10M), an abuse and molestation endorsement (typically excluded from standard liability policies and critical for residential childcare), buildings and contents, business interruption, and directors' and officers' liability.
-Local-authority commissioning contracts routinely require the full stack before placement agreements are signed, and Ofsted asks about insurance explicitly via the Statement of Purpose under the Children's Homes (England) Regulations 2015.
-Operators who rely on standard public liability cover alone — without an abuse endorsement — are effectively uninsured against the single most probable catastrophic claim against a residential childcare provider.
+A children's home needs six insurance lines: employers' liability (statutory £5M minimum under the Employers' Liability (Compulsory Insurance) Act 1969), public liability (industry standard £10M), an abuse and molestation endorsement (usually excluded from standard policies, yet the single most probable catastrophic claim), buildings and contents, business interruption, and directors' and officers' liability.
+Local-authority commissioners require the full stack before placements, and the Statement of Purpose under the Children's Homes (England) Regulations 2015 must describe it.

 Comprehensive guide to insurance for children's home operators — employers' liability, public liability, abuse and molestation cover, property, directors' and officers', and ancillary lines — plus how Ofsted and local-authority commissioners scrutinise your cover.